RonakVataliya/Project2_Tetris/README.md

 ## 🖥️ Requirements 🔧⚡
 - 🪟 Windows OS (due to usage of Windows-specific headers like `<windows.h>` and `_kbhit()` for keyboard input).
 - 🛠️ A C++ compiler that supports C++11 or higher (e.g., MinGW, MSVC).

+# Data Structures Used 🗂

+- *vector<vector<int>>*: Stores the game grid and individual Tetromino shapes.
+- *vector<vector<vector<int>>*: Holds predefined Tetromino shapes.
+- *Tetromino (Class)*: Represents a falling piece with its shape, position, and color.
+- *Game (Class)*: Manages game logic, user input, rendering, and score tracking.

+## Data Members:
+- grid: 2D vector representing the game board.
+- currentPiece: Stores the currently active Tetromino.
+- score: Tracks the player's score.
+- highScore: Stores the highest recorded score.
+- speed: Controls the drop speed of Tetrominoes.
+- isGameOver: Boolean flag to indicate the end of the game.

 ## 🏗️ How to Compile 🖱️💻
 Use the following command to compile the game (assuming `g++` is installed):